 A key benefit of DIY haircare is eliminating harsh chemicals found in many commercial products.
 Parabens, sulfates, and artificial fragrances can weaken hair over time.
 By choosing natural ingredients, you nourish your hair without harmful effects.

 For example, rosemary oil has been shown to stimulate hair growth.
-A study published in Skinmed found that rosemary oil was as effective as 2% minoxidil, a common hair regrowth treatment.
-Notably, the rosemary oil group experienced less scalp itching than those using minoxidil.
+A study published in Skinmed found that rosemary oil was as effective as 2% minoxidil, a common hair regrowth treatment, with fewer side effects (Skinmed study).

 A Personal Touch